 I also hit an artistic goal of mine by paying local actors union-based wages with zero subsidy.
 In Montreal, it is usually the opposite where artists often pay-to-play while festivals reap in corporate and government sponsorship.

 Since I started the company, I have created five public ghostly experiences.
 These include three ghost walks, one haunted pub crawl and a paranormal investigation.
-I have also worked tirelessly promoted Montreal as Canada’s most haunted city – because it is!
+I have also worked tirelessly to promote Montreal as Canada’s most haunted city – because it is!

 Being an artist and trying to run a business has a lot of ups and downs.